WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: Experiments

 In Table~\ref{tab: acc}, we present a detailed performance comparison of WAVE++ against both rehearsal-free and rehearsal-based CRE methods.
-We first benchmarked WAVE++ against other rehearsal-free approaches, finding that it consistently outperforms all baselines.
-Notably, on the FewRel dataset at the final task, WAVE++ exceeds the performance of the second-best method, EoE, by 2\%.
-Furthermore, WAVE++ surpasses all other methods across various stages of training, as demonstrated in Figure~\ref{fig:task_acc_fewrel}, where the accuracy of WAVE++ progressively outperforms EoE during training.
-Although WAVE++ shows minor dips relative to EoE at certain points on TACRED, its performance on the final tasks, as well as in scenarios with an increasing number of tasks, ultimately reflects its superior resistance to catastrophic forgetting.
+We first benchmark WAVE++ against other rehearsal-free approaches and find that it consistently outperforms all baselines.
+Notably, on the final task of the FewRel dataset, WAVE++ exceeds the performance of the second-best method, EoE, by 2.0\%. {This superiority is consistent across various training stages, as demonstrated in Figure~\ref{fig:task_acc_fewrel}.
+Although WAVE++ exhibits minor performance dips relative to EoE at certain points on TACRED, its strong performance on the final task highlights its superior resistance to catastrophic forgetting.}

-In addition, WAVE++ demonstrates substantial improvements over its predecessor, WAVE-CRE, throughout the training process.
-By the final task, WAVE++ achieves an accuracy that surpasses WAVE-CRE by approximately 2\% on FewRel and 4\% on TACRED.
+WAVE++ also demonstrates substantial improvements over its predecessor, WAVE-CRE, throughout the training process.
+By the final task, WAVE++ achieves an accuracy that surpasses WAVE-CRE by approximately 2.0\% on FewRel and 4.0\% on TACRED.
 The accuracy across individual tasks also shows significant improvement over the course of training, as depicted in Figure~\ref{fig:task_acc_fewrel}.
-These gains can largely be attributed to the incorporation of label descriptions and an enhanced voting-based task prediction mechanism, as opposed to the previous MLP-based approach.
-Further details on these improvements will be discussed in Section~\ref{sec:exp_ablation}.
+These gains can largely be attributed to the incorporation of label descriptions and an enhanced voting-based task prediction mechanism, which replaces the previous MLP-based approach. {A detailed ablation study of these components is presented in Section~\ref{sec:exp_ablation}.}

 Furthermore, we evaluate WAVE++ against recent state-of-the-art, rehearsal-based CRE methods.
 Despite not utilizing a memory buffer for replay, WAVE++ outperforms all evaluated rehearsal-based methods.
-On both datasets, WAVE++ demonstrates a significant performance advantage and exhibits robust resistance to catastrophic forgetting, even in the absence of prior sample storage.
-These findings underscore the effectiveness and efficiency of WAVE++ as a robust solution for continual relation extraction.
+On both datasets, WAVE++ demonstrates a significant performance advantage and exhibits robust resistance to catastrophic forgetting, all without storing prior samples.
+These findings underscore the effectiveness and efficiency of WAVE++ as a powerful solution for continual relation extraction.